synaptics-astra/doc/linux/index.rst

 In addition to updating Astra Machina using the USB interface, you can also update directly from U-Boot.
 Astra Machina contains a version of U-Boot written to the eMMC and to an internal SPI flash chip located on the core module.
 Both instances of U-Boot allows doing image updates without using a USB host system.
 However, they do require a USB-TTL cable to access the serial console.
-Images can be loaded using an external USB drive or downloaded from a TFTP server on a local network.
+Images can be loaded using an external USB drive.

 .. note::